whoismanoj/Team1-SC1015_FertilityRate/README.md

 ## Models Used

 **UPDATE THIS**
-1. Logistic Regression
+1. Linear Regression
-2. Neural Networks
+2. Polynomial Regression

 ## Conclusion